 After I read the Barefoot Investor I got serious about investing, but even before then I was managing to live on almost only 20% of my income, whilst travelling the world, riding ridiculous motorbikes, chasing girls (what all guys do in their 20s right?).
 Take a few simple steps to review your expenses and cut down your cost of living.

-The splurge is your wussypants account.
-This is where you exhibit your lack of self control and self discipline and use your Splurge account to buy shit that you don’t need or otherwise waste your money.
-For example that grande-orange-caramel-double-shot-soy-mocha-frappa-latte-chino that was $12 in a disposable fluorescent plastic/foam cup (that goes to landfill) because you were too lazy to have one at home or bring your travel mug with one from home with you.
+The splurge is your kryptonite account.
+This is where you can indulge your lack of self control or discipline and use your Splurge account to buy stuff that you don’t need or otherwise waste your money.
+For example that grande-orange-caramel-double-shot-soy-mocha-frappa-latte-chino that was $12 in a disposable fluorescent plastic/foam cup that goes to landfill because you were too lazy to have one at home or bring your travel mug with one from home with you.

 The Barefoot Investor recommends wasting up to 10% of your take-home after tax income on this account.
 If you ask me, this is just put in to please the masses as we tend to be brainwashed by media and bombarded with advertisements to ‘Spend, Spend, Spend, Splurge, Splurge, Splurge’.
 So much so, that people feel they need to waste their money on products and purchases to feel good about themselves, and get their Dopamine rush.
 So if the Barefoot Investor told you not to be a mindless consumer-spender, surely he would be rejected as being ‘too extreme’?

 Well lucky you have CaptainFI here to slap you in the face.
 Your Splurge account is not necessary.
 I do not think this works.
 Since this book is designed for the masses and those with poor self control, perhaps it is meant as a starting point to help those hopelessly addicted to spending to reign it in to a more reasonable level.